tori-bot/pomodoro/README.md

 ## Description

-This is a web application meant to connect individuals struggling with mental health problems to acquire needed assistance by connecting them to qualified professionals.
+Pomodoro is a flask web application tailored for companies to reminds coworkers to take a break in order to maintain the healthiest possible working conditions.
 [Powerpoint slides.](https://docs.google.com/presentation/d/1RqccBQOWLDmqyodjcmppOMw_SWrikClm9EavVq1KudA/edit#slide=id.gd5b09a965_5_0)

 ### Requirements